IWRS vs. RTSM: What's the difference in clinical research?

 "Over the years, it became apparent that supply management was just as critical as randomization and the combined action of them together elevates the function of this system,” Christine Hurley, COO at 4G Clinical, told Clinical Leader.
 "They are synergistic and need to co-exist.”

-Armed with knowledge of the difference between all of these different acronyms, you'll already be on your way to finding the system that will work best for you.
-If you're looking for more advice, experts from two different IRT companies talked with Antidote about their advice for shopping around for a new system, too.
+Some RTSM systems communicate more easily with other technologies because the same vendor provides them, so it can be helpful to consider finding an IWRS vendor that offers various platforms.
+When armed with knowledge of the difference between these acronyms, you'll already be on your way to finding the system that will work best for you.
+If you're looking for more advice, experts from two different IRT companies also talked with Antidote about their advice for shopping around for a new system.

 When you're ready to enroll patients in your clinical trial, Antidote can help.
 Learn how we work with 300+ partners to connect patients with research.